 Fan Out charts are designed to contact staff in the most efficient manner in the event of an emergency.
-There are a total of 4 Fan Out charts at McNicoll that include Social Service Division, Finance Department, Human Resource Department and the Long Term Care Home (LTCH).
-LTCH Fan Out chart comprises Department of Administration, Facility, Food Services, Nursing and Nursing Home Social Services.
+There is a total of 4 Fan Out charts at McNicoll that include CPS Division, Finance Department, Human Resource Department and the Long Term Care Home (LTCH).
+LTCH Fan Out chart comprises Department of Administration, Facility, Food Services, Nursing (includes IPAC Manager) and Nursing Home Social Services (Social Worker, Activation Manager and SRCP).
 (Refer to Appendix I: Organizational Fan Out Chart).
 Each Fan Out chart contains names and phone numbers of staff in that department.
 Staff information is prepared and updated by the Human Resources Department twice a year.

 Executive Director, upon receive the up-to-date staff information from Human Resources Department should upload the fan out list onto the portal with assistance from Information Technology (IT) Department.
 When fan out is initiated, the Executive Director will break down the fan out charts and assigned the Administrative Assistants as callers to call the staff according to contact responsibilities.
-(Refer to Appendix 1: Organizational Fan Out Chart) Executive Director, Director of Resident Care and the Administrative Assistants will be granted login with password to access the Fan Out charts in the portal both at on-site or offsite hours.
+(Refer to Appendix 1: Organizational Fan Out Chart) Executive Director, Director of Resident Care or Assistant Director of Resident Care and the Administrative Assistants will be granted login with password to access the Fan Out charts in the portal both at on-site or offsite hours.